ecmwf/metview-docs/docs/confluence/case_study_cross_section_of_sandy.rst

 To get the vorticity data into the right units, we need to multiply it by 100000 (one hundred thousand) - use a *Simple Formula* icon for this.

-Devise your own colour scale with a new `Contouring <https://confluence.ecmwf.int/display/METV/Contouring>`_ icon, or else use the pre-prepared one in the *Solutions* folder.
+Devise your own colour scale with a new :ref:`Contouring <mcont_icon>` icon, or else use the pre-prepared one in the *Solutions* folder.

 Make the title a little larger with a `Text Plotting  <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon.